THREATINT/sysmon-config/README.md

 We would love to hear from you!
 Please contact us at [help@threatint.com](mailto:help@threatint.com) for feedback and general requests.

 Kindly raise an issue in Github if you find a problem in the code.

-[Subscribe to our mailing list](https://newsletter.threatint.com/subscription?f=NiRp2763y19cplj796wGLZKeWSkrkkO8stBCsNbHL668BFHW478DRGNlNBXJZtV3rzH1DzWbtP8jGAJ4WDHmRPkw) to learn more about our work.

 ## License
 Release under the MIT License. (see LICENSE)